georgethebeatle/diycontainers/README.md

 ### The pid namespace

-Let's isolate our container eve further by unsharing both mount and pid namespaces.
-Execute the following inthe left terminal window:
+Let's isolate our container even further by unsharing both mount and pid namespaces.
+Execute the following in the left terminal window:

 ```
 unshare -m -p -f /bin/sh